byronwatt/byronwatt.github.io/_posts/2023-12-6-annas_hermit_cookies.md

 Beat in the sugar, add the egg and beat until fluffy (i haven’t seen it turn fluffy,... but maybe a bit whiter), add rum & molasses.
 Note: scrap the sides periodically otherwise there will be clumps of pure butter in the final batter.

-Recipe says with wooden spoon stir in walnuts, sour cherries, dates, raisins & apricots, but with kitchen aid mixer, i just do a few half rotations on slow speed.
+Recipe says with wooden spoon stir in walnuts, sour cherries, dates, raisins & apricots, but with kitchen aid mixer, i just do a few half rotations on slowest speed.

 Add flour mixture and stir until incorporated. (what’s incorporated mean?),... i again use a few half rotations of the kitchen aid, and when spooning out the dough try to work in the stubborn bits of flour.